zixianwang2022/Megatron-LM/docs/llama2.md

 ### Common args

-If loading for either inference or finetuning, using the folloing common arguments:
+If loading for either inference or finetuning, use the folloing common arguments:

 ```
 --no-masked-softmax-fusion \